cisco/cisco-network-puppet-module/README.md

 port-channel hash-distribution.
 Valid values are 'adaptive', 'fixed' or the keyword 'default'.
 This property is supported only on (Nexus 7k)

 ##### `hash_poly`
 port-channel hash-polynomial.
-Valid values are 'CRC10a', 'CRC10b', 'CRC10c', 'CRC10d' or the keyword 'default'.
+Valid values are 'CRC10a', 'CRC10b', 'CRC10c' or 'CRC10d'.
 This property is supported only on (Nexus 5|6k)

 ##### `load_defer`
 port-channel load-defer time interval.
 Valid values are integer or 'default'.
 This property is supported only on (Nexus 7k)